-This extend abstract is a contribution to the Online Symposium on Mobile Accessibility.
-The contents of this paper has not been developed by W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of its membership.
+This paper is a contribution to the Mobile Accessibility Online Symposium.
+It was not developed by the W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of W3C staff, participants, or members.

 The proliferation of mobile devices is showing gaps between security and accessibility.
 Kevin Mitnick, the most wanted computer criminal in the United States in the late 1990’s, once stated that “Companies spend millions of dollars on firewalls, encryption and secure access devices, and it’s money wasted, because none of these measures address the weakest link in the security chain” [1].
 That weakest link is people who are unwilling or unable to use the security safeguards as intended.
 Although there has been focus on the impact of usability on security, there has been less focus on the impact of accessibility on security [2].
 With the increasing use of mobile devices, more people are experiencing situational disabilities and a growing number of people are impacted by inaccessible security.
 The risks inherent in inaccessible mobile solutions require adoption of a new ecosystem to build accessible security into mobile solutions.
 This paper provides background, describes the issues to consider, suggests solutions where known and indicates areas of future research.